dropbox/dropbox-sdk-java/README.md

 ### Java Version

-The current release of Dropbox SDK Java supports Java 11+.
-If you are running Java 8 and want to use the SDK, you should use version `4.0.1`.
+The current release of Dropbox SDK Java supports Java 8+.

 ### Add a dependency on the Dropbox Java SDK to your project